sharma-anushka/spotify-clone/README.md

-this is a spotify clone made using purely javascript and css.
+this is a spotify clone made using purely html and css.